-The Graduate Record Examination (GRE) score is used as a criterion for admission into graduate-level courses across the globe.
+The Graduate Record Examination (GRE) score is used as a criterion for admission into graduate-level courses in universities across the globe.
 The GRE exam tests the candidate’s aptitude among three segments- Quantitative Reasoning, Verbal Reasoning and Analytical Writing.
 The Quantitative and Verbal sections can be scored in the range of 130-170 marks with one mark increment for each correct answer.
 Analytical Writing is scored between 0-6 with intervals of 0.5 marks.

 The total test takes 3 hours and 45 minutes.
 The Analytical Writing segment always comes first and it takes 30 minutes for each of the two questions.
-The Verbal Reasoning segment is divided into two sections of 20 questions each and 30 minutes is allotted to per section.
+The Verbal Reasoning segment is divided into two sections of 20 questions each and 30 minutes is allotted per section.
 The Quantitative Reasoning segment is similar to the Verbal section in structure but gives you 35 minutes per section.

 The GRE Exam Syllabus